Your Guide to Dental Implants: Procedure and Benefits

 Dental Implant Procedure

 In order to properly secure your false tooth, your Columbus restoration dentist will drill a hole through the gum line into the jawbone where the implant will be inserted.
 A protective cover is then placed over the implant.
 The dental implant is a titanium rod that’s designed to act much like a natural tooth root.
-Over the next three to six months, you’ll need to wait for the dental implant to anchor to the jawbone in a process called osseointegration.
+Over the next three to six months, you’ll need to wait for the to anchor to the jawbone in a process called osseointegration.

 Once the dental implant has properly fused with your jawbone, you’ll be able to move on to the next step.
-It’s important to understand that the long waiting period is necessary to make sure the dental implant integrates with your jawbone.
+It’s important to understand that a long waiting period is necessary to make sure the dental implant integrates with your jawbone.
 Otherwise, the dental implant will fail.
 The next part of your dental implant procedure involves placing an abutment and dental crown over the implant.
 The dental crown is the visible portion above the gum line that looks like a natural tooth.

 Advantages of Dental Implants

 Durable: Dental implants are durable because they are meant to imitate the full function of a natural tooth.
-Unlike dentures which sit on the surface of your gums, dental implants are fused with your jawbone and are incredibly stable.
+Unlike dentures that sit on the surface of your gums, dental implants are fused with your jawbone and are incredibly stable.
 Make sure you take care of your dental implant the same way you do with your natural teeth so that they last you a lifetime.

 Easier When Eating: Dentures have the tendency to slip slightly when trying to eat.
 Dental implants, on the other hand, function as a natural tooth and don’t move.
 Since your dental implant is rooted into your jawbone, you can enjoy your favorite foods without the worry of denture slippage.

 Improved Speech: When people get dentures for the first time, they have to relearn how to talk.
 This is because your lips, cheeks, and tongue have to get used to speaking around a new oral appliance.
-However, dental implants act like a natural tooth so you don’t have to worry about speaking with a slight lisp or practicing pronunciation.
+However, dental implants act as a natural tooth so you don’t have to worry about speaking with a slight lisp or practicing pronunciation.
 However, it should be noted that first-time denture wearers are able to speak properly with a little practice.

 Bone Loss Prevention: The cells in your jawbone require stimulation from tooth roots; otherwise your jawbone will start to deteriorate.
 To prevent jawbone deterioration, we recommend dental implants.
 Dental implants fuse with the jawbone and create enough pressure to simulate natural tooth roots.
 If left untreated, jawbone deterioration can lead to further tooth loss or even facial collapse.